jonathandean/rails_app_template/README.md

 `ButtonTo`component (the latter being similar in use to the Rails `button_to` helper.)
 If you include Auth0 support then the example templates have them in use as well.

-## Testing
+## Testing and config for rspec (optional)

 I prefer and am more familiar with [rspec](https://rspec.info/) so that is what is used and configured here.
+It is slower than minitest and requires learning a DSL but has a number of things built in that I find helpful in large applications, such as shared examples and human-readable output.
+Some more features are enumerated here along with some basic comparisons between the two: https://stackoverflow.com/questions/12470601/minitest-and-rspec

 It also includes [factory_bot](https://github.com/thoughtbot/factory_bot_rails) to use simple factory definitions over fixtures.

-If you prefer to use [standard Rails tests](https://guides.rubyonrails.org/testing.html) do not include the `--skip-test` flag during app generation and update `bin/ci` accordingly to run those instead of `rspec`.
+If you prefer to use [standard Rails tests via minitest](https://guides.rubyonrails.org/testing.html) do not include the `--skip-test` flag during app generation and update `bin/ci` accordingly to run those instead of `rspec`.
 It shouldn't hurt anything to have
 `rspec` configured but scanning `template.rb` could give you some clues on how to remove it to reduce the app bundle size.